The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 • What Does it Take to Get FDA-approval?

-Intensive education sessions will launch today with a focus on checkpoint blocking antibodies, experimental agonist antibodies that also modulate T cell function.
-There will be an emphasis on areas that are in active investigation (new agents with early clinical experience) and areas for future discovery.
-Interaction between the participants and lecturers will be encouraged and ample time for discussion and follow-up questions will be provided to keep the students engaged and facilitate the development of mentoring relationships.
+Intensive education sessions began with a focus on checkpoint blocking antibodies, experimental agonist antibodies that also modulate T cell function.
+There was an emphasis on areas that are in active investigation (new agents with early clinical experience) and areas for future discovery.
+Interaction between the participants and lecturers was encouraged and ample time for discussion and follow-up questions was provided to keep the students engaged and facilitate the development of mentoring relationships.

 Topics